-Learning more about your car and driving could help increase your confidence.
-There’s no reason why you can’t have more lessons, even if you’ve passed your test!
-You could practice driving at night, going on the motorway, or parallel parking with an instructor on hand to help.
-If you’re afraid of what could happen if you break down, finding out more about how your car works might help.
+Learning more about your car, driving and driving laws should help increase your confidence.
+Even once you have passed your test; you are still able to have extra driving lessons including motorway driving!
+You can also practice driving at night or parallel parking with an instructor on hand to help.
+If you are worried about what happens when you break down, finding out more about how your car works may help.
 Perhaps take a car maintenance course or set aside some time to study the car manual to get clued up.

 Take it slow…

-When you feel ready to start tackling your driving anxiety, there’s no shame in starting slow.
-It could be just getting used to sitting in the car and being a passenger on roads that could cause stress like motorways or narrow country lanes.
-You might then work up to driving short, familiar routes with a friend in the car too.
-Gradually you can increase the distance you drive, start tackling roads you’ve never driven before, and finally start driving alone.
+When you feel ready to start tackling your driving anxiety, there is no shame in starting slow.
+It could be just getting used to sitting in the car or being a passenger in more stressful situations like motorways and country lanes.
+Then, you can work up to driving short, familiar routes with a friend in the car too (only if you have temporary learner insurance!).
+Gradually you will be able to increase the distance you drive, start tackling roads you have never driven before, and finally start driving with confidence.

 …and take care of yourself

-Dealing with driving anxiety isn’t easy.
-Don’t be too hard on yourself if you have a setback or need to take a break.
-Act like your own best friend and consider making lifestyle changes that could help ease your anxiety.
-Cutting down on caffeine before you drive, trying not to drive on an empty stomach, and getting a good night’s sleep will help you be in the best shape possible to tackle your fear.
-You could take steps to make sure the car is as comfortable as possible too; maybe put together a soundtrack of your favourite songs or buy an air freshener that helps makes driving as pleasurable as possible.
+Dealing with driving anxiety is not easy.
+Don’t be too hard on yourself if you have a setback or need to take a break; everyone needs a pause in a difficult situation.
+Treat yourself how you treat someone you love and consider making lifestyle changes that can ease your anxiety.
+Cutting down on caffeine, not driving on an empty stomach and getting a good night’s sleep will help you be in the best shape possible to tackle your fear.
+You could also make sure the car is as comfortable as possible; maybe put together a soundtrack of your favourite songs or buy an air freshener, to make your drive pleasurable.